skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 This is a special case, because _we won't be styling our Skuid components_ with CSS—that's brittle and not great.
 Instead, we're just styling _Shepherd's dialog boxes_.
 In this case, we're tweaking them to fit more with Skuid's Ink design system.

-We'll insert the rules through some` &lt;style> `tag hackery.
+We'll insert the rules through some `<style> `tag hackery.
 You'll find the full CSS in the example page, but these are the basics:

 1. Drag and drop a Text component into the canvas.
 2. In the Advanced tab, enable **Allow HTML.**